laisnajjar/LaisNajjar/README.md

 - Huraki Murakami Novels
 - IOS development
 -------------------------------------------------------------------------------------------------------------------------------------------
-- 🌱 I’m currently learning ...
-CSS, JavaScript, and Html
+- 🌱 I’m currently learning ... everything about Databases
 - 👯 I’m looking to collaborate on ...
 ANYTHING (desperate, right?)
 - 🤔 I’m looking for help with ... finding a neat internship
 - 💬 Ask me for ... book reccomendations, I have a ton